-Overalls, blue cloth, with scarlet welt as above and black leather footstraps are to be worn when Wellington boots are worn.
+Overalls, blue cloth, with scarlet welt as above and black leather footstraps to be worn when Wellington boots are worn.
+Blue cloth trousers for Mess Undress to be of the same material as overalls.
+Pockets optional.

-12. Riding Breeches (for mounted duties only).-Blue cloth, with $\frac{1}{4}$ -in. scarlet welt down each seam.
+12. Riding Breeches (for mounted duties only).-Blue cloth, with $\frac{1}{4}$ -in. scarlet welt down each side seam.
 A slit, with lace holes, to be provided in front of each leg.